Unicoi County DUI Court Process

 2. Pre-Trial Hearings

-• Discovery Process: During the pre-trial phase, your attorney will have the opportunity to review the evidence the prosecution has against you.
-This includes police reports, breathalyzer results, and witness statements.
-This process is called discovery.
+• Discovery Process: During pre-trial hearings, your attorney will engage in the discovery process, which involves gathering evidence from the prosecution, such as police reports, breathalyzer results, and witness statements.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the verdict).
-In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
-In a bench trial, the judge makes the decision.
+• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in physical control of a vehicle while under the influence of alcohol or drugs and that your blood alcohol content (BAC) was 0.08% or higher.
+• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This includes proving that you were operating a vehicle and that your BAC was 0.08% or higher, or that you were impaired.

 First Offense